 # You really feel like a royal at Gstaad Palace.
 There is nothing the staff wouldn’t do for you.
 They are all very friendly without being submissive.
 A true family business where they all put their hearts into their jobs.

 # It is the perfect place for ski and other winter sports lovers.
 The hotel is happy to organise everything for you – down to even the smallest detail.
 And after a fun day out in the snow, it is always good to enter the lobby for a hot drink or possibly something stronger.

-This hotel is part of The Little Guest Hotels Collection.
+This hotel is part of The Leading Hotels of the World and Little Guest Hotels Collection.